 About us

-The Riverfly Partnership supports projects that are designed to assess the health of Britain's rivers.
+The Riverfly Partnership supports projects that are designed to assess the health of the UK’s rivers.
 Volunteers are trained to become citizen scientists and join a team to monitor their local river.
 They detect and report serious pollution incidents and create long-term data sets.

 Our purpose